Back to blog

 }

-Finally, for deployment, we will need a YML file.
+Finally, for deployment, you'll need a YML file.
 Add a new file, save it as serverless.yml, and add the following code:

 service: scrapy-lambda